root-project/root/README/ReleaseNotes/v618/index.md

 ### New files location

 JSROOT sources were moved from `etc/http/` into `js/` subfolder in ROOT sources tree.
-After ROOT compilation files can be found in `$ROOTSYS/js/` subfolder.
+OpenUI5 files were moved to `ui5/` subfolder.
+After ROOT compilation they can be found in `$ROOTSYS/js/` and `$ROOTSYS/ui5/` subfolders respectively.
-All ROOT-specific OpenUI5 files now moved into ROOT repository into `ui5` subfolder.
-After compilation these files can be found in `$ROOTSYS/ui5/` subfolder.

 ## Tutorials